QwenLM/qwenlm.github.io/content/blog/qwen1.5/index.md

 | Qwen1.5-14B-Chat  |  69.04  | 79.00 |  74.75  | 83.64 |  75.78  | 76.44 |
 | Qwen1.5-72B-Chat  |  71.95  | 82.00 |  77.72  | 85.50 |  73.44  | 78.12 |

 In terms of the performance, even a small model like Qwen1.5-7B-Chat demonstrates competitive performance against GPT-3.5 on 4 out of 5 tasks.
 Our best model, Qwen1.5-72B-Chat, significantly outperforms GPT3.5-turbo-16k and only slightly falls behind GPT4-32k.
 These results highlight our outstanding performance within 32K tokens, yet they do not imply that our models are limited to supporting only 32K tokens.
-You can modify `max_position_embedding` in `config.json` to a larger value to see if the model performance is still satisfactory for your tasks.
+You can modify `max_position_embedding` and `sliding_window` in `config.json` to a larger value to see if the model performance is still satisfactory for your tasks.

 ## Capabilities to Connect with External Systems